MicrosoftDocs/power-automate-docs/articles/minit/other-operations.md

 ---
 title: List of other operations
-description: Learn about operations and what they return in minit.
+description: Learn about operations and what they return in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm